 Our parks take you from peaceful riverfront views, to kayaking the marshes and wetlands, biking miles of nature trails, paddleboarding in freshwaters lagoons, surfing the best waves in the region, fishing all year-round, and connecting to the local wildlife in settings you’ve never experienced in Florida before.
 Our parks are active, family friendly and waiting to host your next green adventure!

-The Timucuan Preserve is Jacksonville’s biggest park at a whopping 46,000 acres.
-It includes Fort Caroline, Pumpkin Hill Creek Preserve, Kingsley Plantation and Fort George Island, Cedar Point and the Talbot Islands.
-The Preserve is part of the National Parks Service.
-Wetlands, marshes, unique wildlife, beautiful beaches, historic sites, and pristine sea islands make this area one of Jacksonville’s must-see places.
+At 46,000 acres this is Jacksonville’s biggest park!
+Wetlands, marshes, unique wildlife, beautiful beaches, historic sites, and pristine sea islands make this area one of Jacksonville’s must-see spots.
 You can hike, bike, swim, surf, fish, kayak, camp, and discover old Florida inside the Timucuan Preserve.

-First built in 1798, this is one of the last remaining plantation homes left standing in the state of Florida, providing a vital link to the region's colonial heritage and the fascinating story of the family who lived there —a white landowner and his African wife, a free woman from Senegal he first bought as slave—.
-Daily guided tours and audio tours are available of the Kingsley home, and the slave quarters of the plantation.
+First built in 1798, this is one of the last remaining plantation homes in the state of Florida, providing a vital link to the region's colonial heritage.
+Park Rangers provides daily guided tours and audio tours of the plantation grounds, Kingsley home and slave quarters.